 Hopefully the friend who offered to host Friendsgiving will provide the turkey, leaving the rest of you to provide the best part of any Thanksgiving feast: the sides.
 If you’re short on time, you can totally do a quick vegetable dish, but everyone knows the backbone of Thanksgiving is the comfort food.
 Since the host will be super busy, provide a staple side dish like stuffing, potatoes, or mac and cheese.
 None of these are expensive or time consuming to make and will be heavily appreciated by everyone.
 Instead of doing the most generic box mix you can find, upgrade it a little bit so you seem like this badass chef.
 Do a baked mac and cheese with bread crumbs, or funeral potatoes (only called that because in the South, they’re comfort food you bring to someone’s house after a death in the family.
 Don’t make it weird).

 If you’re really short on time, pick up a few pies from a bakery and call it a day.
 Or, if you know the host will be providing those, make your favorite cookies or cinnamon rolls.
 You can never have enough dessert at these events.
 My favorite cookies in the world are butter cake cookies.
 They are always a crowd-pleaser.
 I almost killed my lactose-intolerant coworker because I unknowingly made him a batch for covering a few shifts for me.
 He ate them all in one sitting.
 He still claims it was worth it.
-I call them fat cookies because they are horrible for you and I will eat all of them if I make them at home so I save them for special events only.
-If you want to make a homemade pie, go ahead, but at least buy the crust because that sh*t is annoying to make from scratch.
+If you want to make a homemade pie, go ahead, but at least buy the crust because that shit is annoying to make from scratch.

 If there is one thing I know about Thanksgiving, it’s that the food is never, ever ready on time.
 Uggghhh.
 There is little that can turn me from bubbly ex-sorority girl to Beelzebub in heels faster than expecting to eat and having it delayed.
 Appetizers are always an afterthought at group events, so if you want to do something quick, pick up cheese, crackers, and fig jam and make a cute little platter.
 You can also make dinner rolls, cheesy pull-apart bread, goat cheese dip, pigs in a blanket, or a vegetable tray.
 Your host will be so grateful that hangry guests (me) aren’t breathing down her neck.